-Savannah North is the Project Coordinator for the Climate and Health Learning Collaborative project with the Center for Climate Change and Health.
+Savannah North is the Project Manager for the Climate and Health Learning Collaborative project with the Center for Climate Change and Health and the Safe Surplus Food Donation project with the Public Health Alliance of Southern California.
 She received her B.S. in Microbiology from UC Davis in 2014, and her MPH (Sociomedical Sciences) from Columbia University in 2016.
 Her Master’s Thesis included the design of a multi-level intervention to address the rates of early marriage in Bangladesh.
 Prior to joining PHI, Savannah worked on sexual and reproductive health programming and evaluation with the Women’s Refugee Commission in NYC, and with ICAP, Columbia University.

 Catherine Harrison, RN, MPH